scil/docker-janusgraph-hbase/readme.md

 192.168.1.111 is where you elasticsearch server , ensure `network.host:  0.0.0.0` in  elasticsearch.yml and `vm.max_map_count=655360` in `/etc/sysctl.conf`.

-##  Sollution : use  elasticsearch as a service
+##  Choice 2 : use  elasticsearch as a service

 See `docker-compose.yml`.